nimarek/sparse_dense/README.md

 Abraham, A., Pedregosa, F., Eickenberg, M., Gervais, P., Mueller, A., Kossaifi, J., ... & Varoquaux, G. (2014).
 Machine learning for neuroimaging with scikit-learn.
 Frontiers in neuroinformatics, 8, 14.

+<a id="5">[5]</a>
+Etzel, J. A., & Braver, T. S. (2013).
+MVPA permutation schemes: Permutation testing in the land of cross-validation.
+In 2013 International Workshop on Pattern Recognition in Neuroimaging (pp. 140-143).
+IEEE.

+<a id="6">[6]</a>
+Hanke, M., Halchenko, Y. O., Sederberg, P. B., Hanson, S. J., Haxby, J. V., & Pollmann, S. (2009).
+PyMVPA: A python toolbox for multivariate pattern analysis of fMRI data.
+Neuroinformatics, 7(1), 37-53.